nicolasmaclean/Personal-Site/docs/_posts/maya-stacker/index.md

 As seen in my demo, I quickly realized the potential applications for this tool.
 I used a modular set of building I found on the Synty Store to easily create randomized buildings.

-{% include image.html type="project" name="gui_first.jpg" class="pc-60 no-side-margin img-center" caption="1st Pass GUI"%}
+{% include image.html type="post" name="gui_first.jpg" class="pc-60 no-side-margin img-center" caption="1st Pass GUI"%}

 The final iteration of the project allowed further parameterization with adjustable stack sizes and separation of the stacks.
 Additionally, a TreeViewWidget (on the right) displays the stacks created by the user to allow easy selection/viewing and XML "Assembly" files may be read to organize stacks' position in the scene.

-{% include image.html type="project" name="gui_final.jpg" class="pc-60 no-side-margin img-center" caption="The Final GUI"%}
+{% include image.html type="post" name="gui_final.jpg" class="pc-60 no-side-margin img-center" caption="The Final GUI"%}

 ## Conclusion